 Mission Statement – “To transform communities to holistic health by providing education, prevention and advocacy,” will be vital in its efforts – ultimately culminating in creating a Well-Being Institute that will effectively increase wellness in our lives and community.

-The group wishes to intensify its stance that the “human condition” must become paramount with the paradigm of linking or retaining individuals in HIV and AIDS care.
+The group wishes to intensify its stance that the “human condition” must become paramount with the paradigm of linking or retaining individuals in primary care.
 The basic human rights framed by the groups “HEFTE” (Housing, Employment, Food, Treatment and Education”) concept has become the unifying element that will be instrumental in the health care continuum.

 Our Primary Objectives are to: